runtimeverification/michelson-semantics/tests/proofs/dexter/dexter-properties.md

  andBool B' ==Int B
 ```

-The following proposition `[top-level]` states that a top-level transaction (i.e., a transaction whose sender is equal to the source) cannot be generated by Dexter.
+The following proposition `[top-level]` states that a top-level operation (i.e., an operation whose sender is equal to the source) cannot be generated by Dexter.

 ```
 proposition [top-level]: